morlz/mineCampf/README.md

 # Pack contains
 ## client side

-You can not use client side mods
+These mods you can not use

 * LittleTiles v1.5.0-pre20 mc1.11.2.jar
 * WailaHarvestability-mc1.11-1.1.10.jar